Mirna Kvajo

-Mirna Kvajo is a Croatian scientist and the chief editor of academic journal BMC Biology.
+Mirna Kvajo was a Croatian scientist and the chief editor of the academic journal BMC Biology.
+She died on May 16, 2023, in New York.

 Education

-Kvajo has a bachelor's degree from the University of Zagreb and a PhD from the Friedrich Miescher Institute for Biomedical Research and the University of Basel.
+Kvajo has a bachelor's degree from the University of Zagreb and a Ph.D. from the Friedrich Miescher Institute for Biomedical Research and the University of Basel.

 Career

 After graduating, Kvajo undertook postdoctoral research work at the Columbia University Irving Medical Center.

-She is currently the chief editor of academic journal BMC Biology.
-She previously worked as an editor at Cell Press editing the journal Cell Reports.
+She was most recently the chief editor of the academic journal BMC Biology.
+She previously worked at Cell Press as an editor of the journal Cell.
 In 2019, she initiated a policy change at BMC Biology whereby the journal started sharing peer reviews of rejected articles with other academic journal editors.